• XARAGUA

 Military Defense Units – per UN Charter Article 51 (Self-Defense)

-Territorial Police Forces – under Xaragua Internal Order Code, Article 11
+Territorial Police Forces – under Xaragua Internal Order Code

 Civil Protection and Emergency Personnel – per Article 24, Inter-American Declaration on Indigenous Rights